Boys and Men

 Boys and Men, stylized as BOYS AND MEN, and colloquially referred to as BOYMEN or BM, is a Japanese idol group established in 2010 in Nagoya.
 The group is composed mainly of members from the Tōkai region.
 They belong to Fortune Entertainment.
-The group started up by performing musical with singing, acting and dancing, then started to show up on TV show, radio and different kind of music festival.
+The group started up by performing musicals with singing, acting, and dancing.
+They then started to show up on TV shows, on the radio, and at different kinds of music festivals.
 The group's base activity location is Nagoya.
+It was originally an organization with several dozen members, and has been a five-member group since April 2024.
+It has two spin-off units, YanKee5 and Makoto.

-Their single "BOYMEN Ninja" was number-one on the Oricon Weekly Singles Chart and also number-one on the Billboard Japan Hot 100.
+Their single "BOYMEN Ninja" was number one on the Oricon Weekly Singles Chart and also number one on the Billboard Japan Hot 100.
 Their single "Wanna be!" was also number-one on both charts.